Kelash-kumar/Backend-The-EndGame/README.md

 PATH is a path on the server.
 HANDLER is the function executed when the route is matched.

+- **Static Routing:**
+  - Express supports Static routing using parameters.
+Example: `app.get('/profile/username', getHandler)`. it wil give us all the user' name.

 - **Dynamic Routing:**
   - Express supports dynamic routing using parameters.
-Example: `app.get('/profile/:username', getHandler)`, where `:username` is accessed using `req.params.username`.
+Example: `app.get('/profile/:username', getHandler)`, where `:username` is accessed using `req.params.username`.It use to find the particular user information/data.

 ### MY First Express App:
 Now we use the express fram work to create the `server` which we did with `HTTP` in node js app but ultimatly! express use the http module to create the serve on backend.